-To have your claim considered for benefits, all claims must be filed within 365 days from the date the service was rendered..
+To have your claim considered for benefits, all claims must be filed by December 31 of the year following the year in which services were provided.
 If you do not meet this deadline, your claim will be denied.

 If an In-Network Provider Asks You to Pay in Full at the Point of Service